 Household Charge Exemptions and Waivers

-Mobile Homes will be exempt.
+Mobile Homes were exempt.

-The following buildings are not defined as residential property and will not be liable for the charge : Buildings that are….
+The following buildings are not defined as residential property and will not be liable for the household charge : Buildings that are….

 • Part of the trading stock of a business and from which no income has been derived since the building’s construction, and has never been used as a dwelling.